cyberlabsai/logger/README.md

 # logger

-Logger is a Logrus extension to quickly use as a Singleton when it is an advantage to your project.
+Logger is an opinionated wrapper around Logrus that is extremely simple to use.
+It also has automatic integration with Sentry.

 ## How it works